metrorailings/OwlBlog/content/posts/week-16-insights-1.md

 This was Josh Allen's best game of the season, hands down.
 It's clear Buffalo came into this affair with a purpose.

 Amazing to think a Belichick-led team can be as lazy as the one that showed up today.
 Even the greatest of coaches can only coax so much will from their men.
+But the strangest thing about this is that **the Patriots are coming off a loss**.
+Buffalo is coming off a weak win over the Panthers while New England was reeling from a primetime loss.
+But the Patriots came into this contest just convinced their base plays would be sufficient enough to defeat the Bills once more.
+I suppose when analyzing level of effort in division rematches, I need to take into account the magnitude of victory from the first contest.